yashkurkure/SetLangDSL/README.md

 1. import import SetLangDSL.DSL.* => this imports DSL object, which acts as an entry point into the DSL
 2. import import SetLangDSL._ => this imports required constructs like Value, accessSpecifiers etc

+# How this DSL works?

+You start of with a global scope, using the calls Scope{f: ScopeDefiniton => Unit} : ScopeDefinition

+The function Scope takes a function as an argument that has ScopeDefinition as the argument.

+All the DSL statements go inside this function f.

+ScopeDefinition consists of the bindings and statements that will be evaluated at runtime itself.
+The function f is called inside Scope{} which leads to the lazy evaluation of the statements written in f.

 # Usage: